daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 problem is easy (correlation and coverage).
 As sparsity decreases, the model performance degrades as the signal in the data gets fragmented.
-Note that the error fans out as sparsity increases because randomness begins to obfuscate the model's understanding of the patterns in the data.
+The variability of the metric value increases as sparsity increases because randomness begins to obfuscate the model's understanding of the patterns in the data.

 Let's try this again but make the problem